Saint-Louis, Senegal

-The town was an important economic center during French West Africa, but it is less important now.
-However it still has important industries, including tourism, a commercial center, a center of sugar production, and fishing.
-The Tourism industry is in part due to the city being listed as a UNESCO World Heritage Site in 2000.
-However, the city is also vulnerable to climate change—where sea level rise is expected to threaten the city center and potential damage historical parts of the city.
-Moreover, other issues such as overfishing is causing ripple effects in the local economy.
+The town was an important economic center during the period of French West Africa, but it is less important now.
+Nonetheless, it still has important industries, including tourism, a commercial center, sugar production, and fishing.
+The tourism industry is in part due to the city being listed as a UNESCO World Heritage Site in 2000.
+However, the city is also vulnerable to climate change—where sea level rise is expected to threaten the city center and potentially damage historical parts of the city; according to a Senegalese government study, up to 80% of the city could be at risk of flooding by 2080.
+Moreover, other issues such as overfishing are causing ripple effects in the local economy.

-Names
+Etymology

 Saint Louis (Saint-Louis) is named after Louis IX, a canonized 13th-century king of France.
 Obliquely, the name also honored Louis XIV, the reigning king of France at the time of the island's settlement in 1659.
 It was originally known as Saint Louis of the Fort (St-Louis-du-Fort) after its stronghold and to distinguish it from other places of the same name.
 The Langue de Barbarie takes its name from the French for "Barbary Tongue", after an old name for the land of the Berbers.

 The local name Ndar or N'dar is Wolof for a kind of island and has been borne by the island since before the French settlement.
 Ndar Tout or Toute is a Gallicized form of a Wolof name meaning "Little" or "Lesser Saint Louis".
 The neighborhood of Guet Ndar takes its name from a Wolof word for "pasture".